telyn/MIDITumbler/README.md

 This is the git repository, for the hardcore hacker types.
 If you just want to ***use*** MidiTumbler, download it from [my website](http://aetheria.co.uk/miditumbler.html).

-It's been built for Windows and OS X succesfully.
-A Linux port is unlikely.
+It's been built for Windows and OS X succesfully, though it doesn't appear to work under OS X. A Linux port is unlikely.

 Setting up a build environment
 ====================